golergka/url-shortener/README.md

 * **lint-staged** — to run linter only on staged files
 * **Source map support** — so that my stacktraces show my Typescript traces
 * **env-cmd** — so I can use project-specifig .env files

+### Postgres

+* **pg** — the standard node-postgres driver
+* **pgtyped** — I dislike ORMs, but I like type safety and checking my code at compilation time instead of run rime.
+This library allows me to pre-compile my SQL queries against a development database, check them for errors and save type information in my proejct.
+* **postgres-migrations** — miminalistic migrations library that have never let me down.
+Not having down migrations does make development a bit harder, but I still think it's a good decision overall.